ARE YOU THE PROBLEM? 5 TIPS TO ENCOURAGE CIVILITY IN THE CLASSROOM

 Be proactive to encourage civility

 Despite your best intentions, you, too, may be unintentionally creating opportunities for incivility to occur.
 But you can take proactive steps to reverse that atmosphere and create a joyful, positive experience instead.
-Consider these tips from Dr. Clark.
+Consider these tips from Dr. Clark.1) Role model positive behavior.

-Teacher role models civil behavior to nursing students in classroom“When faculty and staff are not behaving in ways that are conducive to a healthy academic and work environment, it can impact students,” Dr. Clark explains.
+Students pay attention to your words and actions, even when you aren’t in front of the classroom.
+So, being self-aware of your interactions with them and colleagues is crucial.“When faculty and staff are not behaving in ways that are conducive to a healthy academic and work environment, it can impact students,” Dr. Clark explains.
 “Students see us displaying that behavior, suggesting this is acceptable behavior.
 We are unintentionally enculturating students to behave in ways that undermine the work environment and adversely affect patient care.

 “It's sort of like a family,” Dr. Clark adds.
 “If the grown-ups in the family are acting out, over time, that’s going to have an impact on how the children behave, and how they’re impacted, and how they’re affected.
 That analogy carries over into the workplace where the faculty and staff and others are acting out.
 It’s ultimately going to have an impact on students.”